Satori-finance/satori/source/index.html.md

 ## Matchmaking

-Orders will be aggregated by price-time on a FIFO basis.
+Orders will be matched by price-time on a FIFO basis.
 A transaction happens if there is a buy order that has a price equal or greater than a sell order, or if there is a market order placed in one direction and orders exist in the opposing direction.

 ## Margin